RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 It would happen in an https only site.
 It may be fixed by modifying a "OIDCRedirectURI" line to a full URL starting with "https:".

-### No Support for Multiple Hosts

-Current version requires all the proxy, Multiplexer, and Registrar run on a single host.

 ## CAVEAT

 - __backend_timeout_ms__ in a configuration should be larger than 1 sec, and recomended 5 sec.
 Error responses from a backend could be delayed which cause all errors to be reported as timeouts.

+- Current version does not support of multiple hosts.
+It requires all the frontend proxy, Multiplexer, and Registrar run on a single host.